opendatacity/re-data/doc/api.md

 - `location`: (Optional) Identifier of the `location` this POI belongs to if it represents a location sessions take place at.
 If this is present the `category` must be `session-location`.
 - `label_en`, `label_de`, etc: (Required in at least on language) Label of the POI in the language specified by the suffix
 - `position`: (Required) Map of `x` and `y` positions.
 These are coordinates in the coordinate system of the `map` referenced of map id
+- `hidden`: (Optional) If not present should be assumed `false`, if `true` identifies a POI that should not be shown in UI (e.g. only for beacon positioning), might be ignored by the client if deemed appropriate.
+- `priority`: (Optional) If not present should be assumed `0`.
+Can be used to identify the relative priority of this POI to others.
+Use full e.g. if clustering is needed or filtering needs to be performed for performance reasons on the client.
 - `beacons`: (Optional) An array of maps, each representing a Bluetooth 4.0 LE beacon (aka [iBeacon](https://en.wikipedia.org/wiki/IBeacon)) marking this POI.
 			 A beacon has `uuid`, `major` and `minor` ID, where UUID might be the same for the whole conference or even beyond, so only the three properties in combination identifiy a uniq beacon.
 All three are required.
 			 Note: Only beacons whose presence identififies this POI should be here, not merely beacons who are close by.